In this short football language post we explain the expression 'to be in the hat' which is often used when describing knockout football.

 What does the phrase 'high line' mean in football.
 The phrase refers to a style of play which pushes the defenders high up the pitch.

-This post explains how the word 'harsh' is used in football.
+This post explains how the word A 'harsh' is used in football.
 It is often used when talking about when yellow or red cards are given.

 Hand in a transfer request: What's the meaning of the phrase 'Hand in a transfer request'?